Wikunia/brackets-QuickDocsPHP/Readme.md

 This extension uses the documentation from [http://php.net](http://php.net).

 ## User defined function documentation
-Use JavaDoc to document your own functions and get inline documentations as well.
+Use PHPDoc to document your own functions and get inline documentations as well.
 It's also working if your own function isn't part of your current document but inside a php class.
 If the function is inside a php class it is important, that the filename contains the classname!

 ![InlineDocs](image/user_func.png?raw=true)

-The php class inside an other file:
+The php class inside an other file (`class.table2array.php`):
 ![PHP-class](image/user_func_class.png?raw=true)

 ##The documentation includes